Qovery/qovery-client-python/docs/ApplicationEnvironmentVariableApi.md

 Create an environment variable alias at the application level

-- Allows you to add an alias at application level on an existing environment variable having higher scope, in order to customize its key. - You only have to specify a key in the request body - The system will create a new environment variable at application level with the same value as the one corresponding to the variable id in the path - The response body will contain the newly created variable - Information regarding the aliased_variable will be exposed in the \"aliased_variable\" field of the newly created variable - Only 1 alias level is allowed.
-You can't create an alias on an alias
+- Allows you to add an alias at application level on an existing environment variable having higher scope, in order to customize its key. - You only have to specify a key in the request body - The system will create a new environment variable at application level with the same value as the one corresponding to the variable id in the path - The response body will contain the newly created variable - Information regarding the aliased_variable will be exposed in the \"aliased_variable\" field of the newly created variable - You can't create an alias on an alias

 ### Example